Direct High-Resolution Imaging of Earth-Like Exoplanets: Fundamentals of Exoplanet Imaging

 Although small compared to astrophysical backgrounds, dark current accumulates linearly with exposure time and can dominate in very long integrations or at wavelengths where backgrounds fall.

-\item \emph{Clock‐induced charge (CIC)} (\(\dot N_{\rm CIC}\)).
-High‐gain EMCCDs transfer charge at MHz speeds, and each clock transition can spuriously generate electrons.
+\item \emph{Clock-induced charge (CIC)} (\(\dot N_{\rm CIC}\)).
+High-gain EMCCDs transfer charge at MHz speeds, and each clock transition can spuriously generate electrons.
 Laboratory measurements show CIC rates of $\sim5\times10^{-3}$ e$^{-}$/pix/frame \citep{Daigle2010}.
 For a PSF sampled over \(N_{\rm pix}\approx4\) pixels and frame rates \(f_{\rm fr}=1\)–10 Hz,